-6.3 Recommended wire sizes for power bus and track feeders
+6.3 Recommended wire sizes

 On an average size layout Digitrax recommends that the power bus from the booster be at least 16AWG.
-When feeding areas up to 50' from the booster, we recommend using 12 AWG wire for the power bus.
+When feeding areas up to 50' from the booster, we recommend using 12AWG wire for the power bus.